 The weather in Denver is amazing around this time of year; crisp and cool in the morning and evening with summer temperatures still creeping in during the day.
 It’s a little awkward on the cooking front because I started adding soups and chili back into the meal plan but then get seriously overheated when I have the leftovers for lunch the next day.

-I like to think this drink is the perfect “in-between seasons” drink because I get to incorporate fall flavors and stay cool.
+I like to think this drink is the perfect “in-between seasons” drink because I get to incorporate fall flavors and stay nice and cool.
 It’s the best afternoon pick-me-up and tastes exactly like the coffee shop drink I was hoping to recreate.

 Cardamom seems to be one of those flavors you would likely recognize, unable figure out where you last tasted it.
 In general its most often used in baked goods like quick bread, spice cakes, muffins and desserts, probably right alongside cinnamon.
-Interestingly, I recently learned that while the Swedish might not actually use it in coffee, it’s still a favorite spice in Swedish cooking/baking.
+Interestingly, I recently learned that while the Swedish might not actually use cardamom in coffee, it’s still a favorite spice in Swedish cooking/baking.

-Sweden is also one of the world’s top coffee consumers, even ahead of the U.S. one article I read.
+Sweden is also one of the world’s top coffee consumers, even ahead of the U.S. according to one article I read.

-I’m not sure if this iced latte would be worthy of any of the menus over there, but I’m still a big fan and I think you will be too!
+I’m not sure if this iced cardamom latte would be worthy of any of the menus in Sweden, but I’m still a big fan and I think you will be too.Print

 Iced Cardamom Lattes